clarkipeng/EventDetectionPDF/README.md

 * 5+ GiB physical storage space*
 * 1 CUDA enabled GPU (please refer to [https://developer.nvidia.com/cuda-gpus](https://developer.nvidia.com/cuda-gpus) for a detailed list).

-It is possible to train the model on smaller machines, and without GPUs, but doing so may take considerable time (~12 min vs 8 sec for 1 epoch).
+It is possible to train the model on smaller machines, and without GPUs, but doing so may take considerable time (1-2 min vs 8 sec per epoch).
 Likewise, more resources will speed up training.
 The data is automatically preprocessed in the script.
-However, if the preprocessing step exceeds the system memory, data should be preprocessed with the ```process_sleep_dataset``` <add link> function on virtual machine with more system memory, e.g., Kaggle's kernels or Google Colab's notebooks.
+However, if the preprocessing step exceeds the system memory, data should be preprocessed with the [```process_sleep_dataset```](https://github.com/clarkipeng/SleepRegressionCPD/blob/b39819c3f26d81214b49c3d9914f6613f4227078/sleep/load_dataset.py#L214) function on virtual machine with more system memory, e.g., Kaggle's kernels or Google Colab's notebooks.

 *The required hard-disk space depends on number of models/objectives used.
-The predictions for each model are cached, each new model/objective combination takes ~100Mb more disk memory for each.
+The predictions for each model are cached, each new model/objective combination takes ~100Mb more disk memory each.

 **Software Requirements:**